datacarpentry/sql-ecology-lesson/sql.md

     SELECT * FROM surveys WHERE (species = "DM") OR (species = "DO") OR (species = "DS");

-***EXERCISE: Write a query that returns
-   The day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***
+***EXERCISE: Write a query that returns the day, month, year, species ID, and weight (in kg) for individuals caught on Plot 1 that weigh more than 75 g***